 It may not be the most exciting pre-college purchase you make, but investing in a good backpack can go a long way in making the four years you spend at a US college that much more pleasant.

 I tried to play it cool by using a messenger bag when I was a freshman, but after some serious shoulder and back pain, I finally caved and joined the backpack-carrying masses on my campus – and never regretted it.

-College will require you to use (and lug around!) way more books than you did in high school.
+College will require you to use (and lug around!) way more books than you may be use to.
 Some simple tips can help you pick out a great bag and avoid scoliosis.